BLOG

 How to set up portable electric fence

-Here’s how you’ll set up your temporary goat fencing:
+Here’s how you’ll set up your temporary goat fencing, regardless of which option you choose:

 Remove tall vegetation and brush